Premiership of Liz Truss: Death of Queen Elizabeth II

 Truss was the fifteenth and final prime minister to serve under Queen Elizabeth II, who died two days after appointing her.
 Her death at the age of 96 was announced by Buckingham Palace on 8 September at 6.30 pm.
 Truss delivered a statement outside 10 Downing Street paying tribute to the Queen, stating that "Queen Elizabeth II was the rock on which modern Britain was built."
 A video from 1994 emerged around this time of Truss branding the monarchy "disgraceful" and advocating for a republic.
 Truss was then the president of the Oxford University Liberal Democrats.

 The House of Commons began two days of special tributes to the Queen on 9 September and started the suspension of Parliament until 21 September during the national mourning period.
-Truss attended the Accession Ceremony of Charles III the following day and took an oath of allegiance to the King alongside other senior MPs.
+Truss attended the Accession Ceremony of Charles III the following day and took an oath of allegiance to the king alongside other senior MPs.
 On 12 September, King Charles III addressed Parliament for the first time as monarch.
 She also attended the state funeral of Elizabeth II at Westminster Abbey on 19 September, where she read a lesson during the service.

-Cost of living crisis and energy policies
+Cost-of-living crisis and energy policies

-In response to the UK cost of living crisis, Truss set out plans to launch the Energy Price Guarantee, a scheme to freeze energy bills at an average of £2,500 a year for two years to support homes and businesses through the crisis.
+In response to the cost-of-living crisis, Truss set out plans to launch the Energy Price Guarantee, a scheme to freeze energy bills at an average of £2,500 a year for two years to support homes and businesses through the crisis.
 Truss stated that the government would fund the scheme by reducing the unit cost of energy through increased borrowing.
 The initiative was forecast to cost approximately £150 billion in taxpayer funds to energy suppliers to make up the difference between what they pay for power in the wholesale markets, and the capped consumer prices.
 Additionally, it was announced that green levies worth on average £150 per year would be removed temporarily.
 To fund the scheme, the Labour Party had proposed a windfall tax on excess profits of energy companies; however, Truss rejected these proposals claiming that it would deter investment.
 Truss claimed that her proposals would save each household £1,000 a year on average.

-As part of Truss's cost of living proposals, energy resilience was also highlighted as a priority including plans to lift the moratorium on fracking for shale gas in the near future and launching a new round of approximately 100 new oil and gas licences.
+As part of Truss's cost-of-living proposals, energy resilience was also highlighted as a priority including plans to lift the moratorium on fracking for shale gas in the near future and launching a new round of approximately 100 new oil and gas licences.
 Equally, Truss planned to accelerate new sources of energy supply including nuclear, wind and solar energy.
-Many northern Conservative MPs oppose ending the moratorium on fracking.
-Mark Menzies leads this group and Menzies insists fracking has no local support.
+Many northern Conservative MPs opposed ending the moratorium on fracking.
+Mark Menzies led this group and Menzies insisted that fracking had no local support.